tea522/tea522.github.io/_pages/about.md

 Papers and Preprints
 ======
-(with Hua-Zhong Ke and Zhangzheng Li), Towards small quantum Chern character, preprint at arXiv: math.AG/2507.12333.
+(with Hua-Zhong Ke and Changzheng Li), Towards small quantum Chern character, preprint at arXiv: math.AG/2507.12333.

+(with Changzheng Li, Zhaoyang Liu and Mingzhi Yang) On  Seidel representation in quantum $K$-theory of   Grassmannians,  Sci.
+China Math.
+68 (2025), no. 7, 1523–1548.

  <!-- How to use Academic Pages template (You can ignore it!)